 Labraunda

 Historical overview:

 Although Labraunda was the leading religious sanctuary in Caria, it was never larger than a village.
-Mylasa controlled the sanctuary, appointed priests and organized religious processions to Labraunda via a 13 km. long sacred way.
-In 499 BCE Ionian and Carian cities unsuccessfully rebelled against Persian rule.
-After the Persian king Darius I the Great defeated them, the Carians took refuge at the sacred precinct of Labraunda, regrouped and renewed their struggle.
-In 497 BCE Darius beat them again at Labraunda and secured control over Caria.
+In 499 BCE, Carian cities joined Miletus and the Ionian cities of Asia Minor in a rebellion against the Persian rule.
+After the Persian king Darius I the Great defeated them, the Carians took refuge at the sacred precinct of Labraunda, regrouped, and renewed their struggle.
+In 497 BCE, Darius beat them again at Labraunda and secured control over Caria.

+Labraunda